Home > News & Events > Meet Lisa Wilson: Manitoba’s one-of-a-kind Registered Dietitian

 Registered Dietitian Lisa Wilson says people still confuse her unique professional role with that of a menu planner.

-As Manitoba’s only Registered Dietitian specialized in pediatric nephrology (working with children affected by kidney diseases), Wilson’s job is rooted in science, yet fueled by connections, empathy and a commitment to supporting children with complex health needs.
+As Manitoba’s only Registered Dietitian specialized in pediatric nephrology (working with children affected by kidney diseases), Lisa’s job is rooted in science, yet fueled by connections, empathy and a commitment to supporting children with complex health needs.

-“I was taking an undergraduate science degree at the U of M, and considering a career in pharmacy,” said Wilson.
+“I was taking an undergraduate science degree at the U of M, and considering a career in pharmacy,” said Lisa.
 “A friend invited me to sit in on a nutrition class, and the rest, as they say, is history.
 I applied immediately to the faculty of Human Ecology to become a Dietitian.
 I absolutely love what I do.”

 Wilson graduated in 1999 and did an internship at the Misericordia Health Centre.
-Since 2003, she has been working at the Children’s Hospital as a Pediatric Dietitian Her patients are children aged from birth through to 18, and they live with genetic and congenital conditions, or illnesses caused by infection, injury and more.
+Since 2003, she has been working at the Children’s Hospital as a Pediatric Dietitian.
+Her patients are children aged from birth through to 18, and they live with genetic and congenital conditions, or illnesses caused by infection, injury and more.

 “The majority of my patients are children with kidney disease (stages 1 through 5), but I also work with patients with diabetes, cancer, metabolic disorders, and those needing special feeding care or menus after surgery, accidents and injuries.”